LeonardoPaccianiMori/coquasd19/_posts/2019-03-20-preliminary-program-updated.md

 author_staff_member:
 ---

-The preliminary program of the conference has been updated.
-See the [program page](/program.html) for more information.
+The preliminary program of the conference has been updated; see the [program page](/program.html) for more information.
+On the same page will be uploaded updated versions of the program.